-- Anyone who has a solid understanding of English grammar and vocabulary, but still has trouble being understood because of their accent
+- Anyone who has a solid understanding of English grammar and vocabulary, yet has trouble being understood when they are speaking for accent-related reasons

-- Anyone with a foreign or regional accent who want to speak with a standard American accent
+- Anyone with a foreign or regional accent who wants to learn to speak with a General American accent (or New York accent)

 - Those who wish to improve their verbal and non-verbal communication skills for their career or social life

-- Any one of the above, who is also hard-working and motivated to learn and practice something new… if this sounds like you, go forth and bravely contact us today!
+- Any one of the above, who is also hard-working and motivated to learn and practice something new… if this sounds like you, I welcome you to go forth and contact me today!

-Lessons are available by appointment throughout the week.
-Locations are:
+Private lessons are available by appointment all throughout the week.

 The first session involves a careful evaluation of your speaking and listening skills.
 We discuss your language background and personal goals and ask you to read a bit out loud.

 After your speech has been evaluated, accent lessons are custom designed to address your specific accent.
 As such, the exact content of lessons varies from person to person, but generally involves: